-Experience
+Investment Experience

-The 2004 actuarial valuation indicates that an actuarial loss occurred during the preceding two fiscal years.
-The loss is primarily due to lower returns on the assets than expected by the actuarial assumptions, and is reflected in the 1.6% and 2.1% net investment return on an actuarial basis for the past two years.
-The following chart compares the annual returns for the past four years.
+The 2005 actuarial valuation indicates that an actuarial loss occurred during the preceding fiscal year.
+The loss is primarily due to lower returns on the assets than expected by the actuarial assumptions, and is reflected in the 2.7% net investment return on an actuarial basis for the past year.
+The following chart compares the annual returns for the past five years.